AnandKumar56/data-science-learning-journey/Gen_AI/Day_02/Vs_Code_Practice/beginner_notes.md

-# Visual Studio Code (VS Code) - Beginner's Guide

-## 📚 What is Visual Studio Code?

-Visual Studio Code (VS Code) is a **free code editor** developed by Microsoft.
-It's one of the most popular tools for writing and managing code.
+# My VS Code Beginner Notes

+> These are my personal beginner notes from learning Visual Studio Code (VS Code).
+All content here is based on my own exploration and practice, not an official guide.
+Use these notes as a reference for my learning journey and hands-on experiments.

 ---